jdb/jdb.github.com/sources/classmethod.txt

 >>> m.interrupt()
 Or a woman !

-The *time* function is an instance function, it receives self as an argument.
-This is not adapted here, because for the function to be used, an instance must be created: even though the *time* method does not make use of the instance, it is passed as an input parameter to the function.
+The *interrupt* function is an instance function, it receives self as an argument.
+This is not adapted here, because for the function to be used, an instance must be created: even though the *interrupt* method does not make use of the instance, it is passed as an input parameter to the function.